 @Kudozza is a Microsoft Teams application which focuses on increasing appreciation within an organization with the help of kudos.
 All with the goal of strengthening the team culture.
 If you want to read more about how @Kudozza is helping you with your team culture, visit our WHY Kudozza webpage.

-Please follow it step by step to the end.
-Especially the addition of further administrators and the granting of Teams permissions are important steps that should be performed after the installation.
+The most important steps from the video are also written down below.
+Especially important are the addition of further administrators and the granting of Teams permissions steps that should be performed after the installation.

 Installation